 Kranky Geek Schedule for Today

-Glad to have you here, lets review what happened with WebRTC in 2020 and how is that affecting our event today and the future for all of us.
+Glad to have you here, we will review what happened with WebRTC in 2022 and how is that affecting our event today and the future for all of us.